flowroute/flowroute-numbers-php/README.md

  3. Create a unique file for each method.
 Each file will then contain the lines instantiating the relevant Controller.

-This SDK describes the second option, creating unique PHP files.
-However, regardless of which option you select, the file(s) should be saved in the **flowroute-numbers-php** directory.
+TThis SDK describes the third option.
+However, whichever option you select, the file(s) should be saved in the **flowroute-numbers-php** directory.
 When you want to run a method, run the following on the command line in the **flowroute-numbers-php** directory:

 		run <Controller File Name.php>